 Drivers are slowing down, as proven by the dramatic reduction in ticket tickets and accidents at these intersections.
 Statistics show a more than 10 percent decrease in collisions across the five boroughs from July to October compared to the same time period in 2018.

 “Speed cameras work.
 Period.
 They change driver behavior and cause people to slow down, protecting New Yorkers from injury and death in traffic collisions.”

 While total crashes increased in 2015 and 2016, school zone cameras have largely disrupted the trend.
-With the numbers returning so favorably, it is only a matter of time until city politicians realize that red light cameras are not just a source of ticket revenue, but actually encourage drivers to slow down.
+With the numbers returning so favorably, it is only time before city politicians realize that red light cameras are not just a source of ticket revenue but encourages drivers to slow down.
 This behavioral adjustment undoubtedly saves lives.

 Unfortunately, accidents still happen across New York City.
-Whether they are caused by reckless driving, distracted driving, aggressive driving, or any one of the countless common factors that result in severe injury accidents, innocent people still get hurt far too often.
-When this happens, they have the right to seek fair compensation from the individual who caused them harm.
+Whether they are caused by reckless driving, distracted driving, aggressive driving, or any of the countless common factors resulting in severe injury accidents, innocent people still get hurt far too often.
+When this happens, they can seek fair compensation from the individual who caused them harm.